Is individual health insurance right for me?

 Think you can't afford health insurance on your own?
-The first thing you can do is use our subsidy estimator to see if you're eligible for financial assistance.
-Many people are.
+When you're shopping for plans, you'll be able to see if you qualify for lower costs.
+Many people do.

 Depending on your income and age, you may also be eligible for: